 If making cinnamon babka, combine cinnamon, sugar, and melted butter, combining thoroughly until a spreadable paste forms.

-Remove dough from the refrigerator, divide in half, and roll out to a 24 x 18” rectangle on a lightly floured surface.
-Spread evenly with desired filling, leaving a 1” gap around all sides.
+Remove dough from the refrigerator, divide in half, and roll out to a 24 x 18 inch rectangle on a lightly floured surface.
+Spread evenly with desired filling, leaving a 1-inch gap around all sides.
 Roll into log lengthwise, and place in the freezer for 15-20 minutes, or until firm.
-Repeat with other half of dough.
+Repeat with the other half of dough.

 Remove dough roll from the freezer, and using a bread knife, cut down the middle lengthwise, exposing all the chocolate/cinnamon layers.
 Hold the two halves of dough against each other so the cut sides are facing out, and twist into a decorative loaf.
+Watch the video to see it done!
 Place in buttered, parchment-lined loaf pans, cover with a damp towel, and allow to rise in the off oven for 1 1/2 hours.